SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 </details>

 - <details><summary>Example_5 detect spawned processes in container with Falco</summary>
-	The sriteria is to detect spawned processes in container only for `pod` POD with the next format `TIMESTAMP,USER,SPAWNED_PROCESS` line.
+	The sriteria is to detect spawned processes in container only for `pod` POD with the next format `TIMESTAMP,USER or UID,SPAWNED_PROCESS` line.
 The output should be stored in `/var/log/spawned_processes.txt` file.

 	Open `/etc/falco/falco_rules.local.yaml` file and put the next rule:
 	```
 	- rule: spawned_process_in_container_by_user_name
 	  desc: spawned_process_in_container_by_user_name
 	  condition: container.name = "pod"
-	  output: "%evt.time,%user.uid,%proc.name"
+	  output: "%evt.time,%user.name,%proc.name"
 	  priority: WARNING

 	- rule: spawned_process_in_container_by_uid